VIHATTeam/OMICALL-React-Native-SDK/README.md

     //result is true then user login successfully.
     ```

   - Create OmiKit: OmiKit need userName, password, realm, fcmToken to init environment(All information in innit is required).
 ViHAT Group will provide information for you.
+    This function is used when you want to call any telecommunication number, calling back and forth between internal groups.
     Please contact for my sale:

 ```
     import { initCallWithUserPassword } from 'omikit-plugin';